keenlabs/keen-gem/README.md

                             :api_key => 'your-api-key')

 #### em-synchrony

-The keen gem can be used with [em-synchrony](https://github.com/igrigorik/em-synchrony).
+keen-gem can be used with [em-synchrony](https://github.com/igrigorik/em-synchrony).
 If you call `publish_async` and `EM::Synchrony` is defined the method will return the response directly.
-(It will not the deferrable on which to register callbacks.)
+(It does not return the deferrable on which to register callbacks.)
 Likewise, it will raise exceptions 'synchronously' should they happen.

 #### Beacon URL's